Tech at bedtime: Do electronic media devices cause sleep problems in children?

 So we shouldn’t jump to the conclusion that electronic screens are to blame for every problem, or that every individual is similarly affected by exposure to electronic media.

-Nevertheless, there is compelling experimental evidence regarding the disruptive effects of blue light.
+Nevertheless, there is compelling experimental evidence regarding the disruptive effects of artificial lighting at night.
 And the experimental intervention on preschooler media use confirms the idea that violent content matters.
 Replace it with friendly, reassuring content, and kids sleep better.

 Preventing sleep problems in children: Evidence-based tips